But illegal poaching might destroy it forever.

 Endangered animals are slaughtered so that a single body part – like tusks, pelt, or bones – can be illegally sold for huge sums of money.

 RHINO HORN is believed to treat: hangovers, ipotence, fever, cancer

 proven to cure: none of the above

-ivory is carved into: jewlery, utensils, religious figurines, trinkets. worth the life of an elephant? no. Illegal ivory can command as much as $1,000 on the black market and can make a quick profit if the products can be traded in volume.
+ivory is carved into: jewlery, utensils, religious figurines, trinkets. worth the life of an elephant? no. Illegal ivory can fetch a high price on the black market and can make a quick profit if the products can be traded in volume.